SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Main_Release_10.4/Cube_10.4.0_features_changes.md

   - an icon indicating whether the resource is linked to a service definition node
   - the node label or, if no node label is defined, the name of the function definition

-- On the right-hand side, you can select a node or node interface of the resource selected in the list on the left.
+- On the right-hand side, you see the profile data of the node or node interface you selected in the list on the left:

-  After selecting a node or node interface, this section will show the profile data of this node or node interface:

   - the profile instance (if applicable), and
   - the profile parameter values that will be used (note that these values can be overridden on several levels).